tiagomiotto/sinfo-rpi-truck/README.md

 #### Adding the components to the system

-After the compnent has been set up and tested on its own, you can run it in parallel to the other components by simply altering the **componentDic** on the [configuration](config/configuration.py) file, as so:
+After the component has been set up and tested on its own, you can run it in parallel to the other components by simply altering the **componentDic** on the [configuration](config/configuration.py) file, as so:

 ```
 componentDic = {"imuClass" : "Imu", "Name Of The File", "Name Of The Class"}